deanhtid/cfn-webapp/README.md

 - Further lock down the security groups and ACL's
 - Explicitly define outbound traffic in the SG's
 - I can fully automate the deployment process but I prefer to split out each section hence the two files
+- Add an Web Application Firewall to the ALB